 Taxonomic groups only arise once

-The env't may produce convergence, but not the same group
+The environment may produce convergence, but not the same group

 Historical sciences are interested in patterns of long-term change